lovelytt0/lovelytt0.github.io/_posts/2019-10-27-PaperReview1.md

 * A much smaller pair of thrust (Mw 7.2, 16 August 2005) and outer rise normal (Mw 7.0, 14 November 2005) events ruptured in Japan.
   * Time separation is 90 days.
 * Process control time separation is unknown:
-  * viscous relaxation of the lower part of the slab
+  * viscous relaxation of the lower part of the slab.
-  * poroelastic response in the trench slope region to the change in stresses from the initial thrust event
+  * poroelastic response in the trench slope region to the change in stresses from the initial thrust event.
-  * visco-elastic deformation of the subducting plate
+  * visco-elastic deformation of the subducting plate.
+* The 11 March 2011 Tohoku Earthquake (Mw 9.0) ruptured the Japan subduction zone directly south of the 1896 and 1933 Sanriku-oki earthquakes.
+We consider the potential for great extensional faulting in the outer trench slope or outer rise region seaward of the rupture zone (with tsunami).
   * outer rise Mw 7.7 normal faulting earthquake occurred near the southern end of the 1933 rupture.

-### Figure 2
+### Chapter 2

 [^_^]: ![fig2](/img/ReviewPaper1Pic2.jpg)
 <img src="https://d3i71xaburhd42.cloudfront.net/6a8f730781755535dc88ced92f572e0ca271913f/3-Figure2-1.png" width="100%"  alt="hello" />

 >Fig. 2.
 Maps of slip distributions for two finite-faulting models derived from teleseimic P-waves (left) and joint inversion of P waves, Rayleigh waves and continuous GPS observations (right, adapted from Ammon et al., 2011).
 The P wave inversion model has variable rake of the subfaults, indicated by the small vectors; the joint inversion has uniform rake of 85°.
 The global centroid moment tensor (GCMT) solutions for the mainshock and aftershocks are shown on the right map.

+* P-mode:
+* J-mode:

-### Figure 3
+### Chapter 3

 [^_^]: ![fig3](/img/ReviewPaper1Pic3.jpg)